 Frank Marino digs into the deep depths of psychedelic rock on this great track entitled “Requiem For A Sinner.”
 The song was recorded and released on the album entitled World Anthem.
 The album was released in 1977.
 The album featured the great trio of Frank Marino, Paul Harwood and Jimmy Ayoub.

 # 6 – Child of the Novelty

 This one will give you chills.
-We don’t have to say another word about it, Just take a listen and you will understand.
+We don’t have to say another word about it; listen and you will understand.
 This was the title track to the great 1974 album Child Of The Novelty.

 # 5 – All Along The Watchtower

 In the number four spot on our Frank Marino & Mahogany Rush songs list is one of the most heavily covered songs of all time entitled “All Along The Watchtower.”
-The song of course was originally written by Bob Dylan in 1967.
-The most famous cover version of the song was performed by Jimi Hendrix.
-The song has been covered by such a wide range of artists including many “A list,” types such as Neil Young, U2 and the Grateful Dead.
-However, one of the most standout versions ever recorded was released by Frank Marino & Mahogany Rush on the album Tales Of The Unexpected released in 1979.
+The song, of course, was originally written by Bob Dylan in 1967.
+Jimi Hendrix performed the most famous cover version of the song.
+The song has been covered by a wide range of artists, including many “A list” types such as Neil Young, U2, and the Grateful Dead.
+However, one of the most standout versions ever recorded was released by Frank Marino & Mahogany Rush on the album Tales Of The Unexpected, released in 1979.
 Don’t miss the groove the band finds on this one.
 Frank Marino gives Jimi Hendrix a run for his money on the amazing guitar work he lays down on this amazing cover version.

 # 4 – I’m a King Bee (Live)